-Our review procedures are documented in 'Exhibit A' and our detailed findings are presented in the 'Results of the Agreed-Upon Procedures'.
-Our review procedures were performed during the months of May and June of 2005.
+Our procedures are documented in 'Exhibit A' and our detailed findings are presented in the 'Results of the Agreed-Upon Procedures'.
+Our procedures were performed during the months of May and June of 2006.
 We have not performed procedures subsequent to that period and make no undertaking to advise anyone of changes to the controls and procedures of OIA's management of the arbitration process, and its data processing operations of which we may become aware of subsequent to the date of this letter.

-We were not engaged to, and did not, perform an examination, the objective of which would be the expression of an opinion on the OIA's assertion regarding compliance with their contract with the AOB.
+We were not engaged to, and did not perform, an examination, the objective of which would be the expression of an opinion on the OIA's assertion regarding compliance with their contract with the AOB.
 Accordingly, we do not express such an opinion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-This report is intended solely for the information of the AOB and the OIA, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
+This report is intended solely for the information of the AOB and the parties listed in the first paragraph above, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.

-June 7, 2005
+June 19, 2006

-Michael Roll & Associates Detailed Work Plan
+Michael Roll and Associates Detailed Work Plan